awakcon1234/BoatRacing/README.md

 ## Install
-1. Download the latest BoatRacing.jar from Releases.
+1. Download the latest BoatRacing.jar from Modrinth: https://modrinth.com/plugin/boatracing
 2. Drop the jar into your `plugins/` folder.
 3. Start the server to generate config and data files.